Hopac/Hopac/Benchmarks/AsyncOverhead/README.md

-﻿This is a simple benchmark that exposes costs associated with awaiting for tasks.
+This is a simple benchmark that exposes costs associated with awaiting for tasks.
 A trivial task is started (queued to the .Net thread pool) from within a job and then the result of that task is awaited for.
 Some of the relevant issues here are: